Glossary » V » VWAP

 How Is VWAP Used?

-Traders use VWAP in various ways.
+Traders use Volume-Weighted Average Price in various ways.
 Some consider it a trend confirmation tool and build trading rules around it.
 For example, stocks with prices below VWAP may be viewed as undervalued, while those above it may be seen as overvalued.
 Traders may go long on stocks when prices move from below VWAP to above it, or sell or initiate short positions when prices move from above VWAP to below it.

 Institutional buyers, like mutual funds, use VWAP to minimize market impact when entering or exiting positions.
 They try to buy below VWAP or sell above it, which helps push the price back toward the average instead of away from it.